Living with Autism – A Functional Medicine Approach

 - No words spoken by 16 months of age

 - No two-word phrases by 24 months of age

 - Loss of speech or social skills at any age

 At this time, scientists have been unable to find a direct cause or a medical cure for autism.

 A functional medicine doctor takes a different approach than classifying an individual in a particular place along the autism spectrum.
 Each child presents symptoms differently.
 Each child has its own genetic disposition and environment from which it came.
 A functional medicine approach recognizes that the symptoms are an effect of something.
 The key is to getting to the cause.

 Autism research has identified many abnormalities in the cases they have studied including hormonal, cellular and neurotransmitter imbalances.
 Many individuals who are affected may exhibit signs of inflammation, toxins and changes in cellular structure.
 Together, the combination of these things may cause the behavioral difficulties that are labeled as autism.

 A typical medical approach to these symptoms is a multitude of medications to help attempt to manage the child’s behavior.
-Because the drugs don’t address the underlying cause, the approach is too restrictive.
+Because drugs don’t address the underlying cause, this approach is too restrictive.